HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 INTRODUCTION

-Did you know there has never been a woman in charge of the Library of Congress until September 2016?
-The Library of Congress was founded in 1800.
-Only fourteen men have ever held the post, until Carla Hayden was sworn in.
-I find it interesting that one of the few intellectual careers a woman could choose for herself historically, Librarian, never had one at the head of the most important library we have until the last decade.
 The crime here is so large in scope and so diffuse in responsible parties(the President of the United States makes the appointment of the Director for the Library of Congress, and the Senate confirms it) that I can't begin to define it.
-The history we've lost isn't calculable, because we don't know everything that's missing and we have no means of finding out.
+The history we've lost isn't calculable, because we don't know what's missing and we have no means of finding out.
 The contempt suggested in the email I received was a blessing in disguise.
-Without that e-mail, it would never have occurred to me someone needed to at least make the attempt, or be angry enough to do it.
+Without that e-mail, it would never have occurred to me someone needed to at least make the attempt at cataloging and archiving the missing materials.
 It baffles me that I am apparently the front runner on this issue, and that anyone could simply shrug upon hearing about it.
-My anger about this has kept me at it almost nonstop for over twenty years now.
+The open contempt suggests this isn't a secret and hasn't been - people do know this is going on.
+Why am I the only person who is worried and upset about this?
+I was so boiling mad in 2003 that I had picked up my car keys and announced to my husband that I was going up there to give them a personal piece of my mind.
+My husband pleaded with me to find a more constructive solution, as he didn't have bail money.
+He successfully talked me off the ledge and I started Leigh's Craft Bibliography Project instead.
+My anger has kept me at it almost nonstop for over twenty years now.
+I catalog and archive every craft book and magazine I can lay my hands on - and because I want to be inclusive, I don't just catalog traditional women's crafts.
+My only limitation is access to relevant materials.

-I started with the soft toy, doll and teddy bibliography page, and it sort of swallowed my undivided attention for the first eight years of this project.
-You'll see why when you get down to the magazine reviews - soooo many magazines on that subject.
-There is a catalog of all the soft toy books I am aware of, and reviews of those books in the catalog I happen to own(only about eight hundred - don't laugh, to my husband and me, that is a paltry number!), and what has turned out to be the black hole for time consumption - the magazine bibliographies.
+I started with the soft toy, doll and teddy bibliography page.
+I made the majority of my big mistakes there, and learned a great deal.
+It swallowed my undivided attention for the first eight years of this project.
+You'll see why when you get down to the magazine reviews - soooo many magazines on that subject!
+There is a catalog of all the soft toy books I am aware of, and reviews of those books in the catalog I happen to own, and what has turned out to be the black hole for time consumption - the magazine bibliographies.
 I have since put serious time into putting together the tatting bibliography - hopefully, it shows with over 1,500 reviews!
-I also have the beginnings of bibliographies for candle making(because I owned a custom candle shop), polymer clay, quilling(filigree paper) and scherenschnitte(paper silhouettes), quilting, leatherworking, string art(symmography), chainmail knitting, origami, and duct tape(yes, to my surprise, this is a small but definite craft).
-I have a list of other crafts I want to set up bibliographies for, but simply don't have the necessary library of books to do the job they deserve yet.
-If you have a library of any craft that you wish to see preserved, please contact me.
-My contact page is at the top of this page.
+I also have bibliographies for candle making(because I owned a custom candle shop), polymer clay, quilling(filigree paper) and scherenschnitte(paper silhouettes), quilting, leatherworking, string art(symmography), chainmail knitting, origami, and duct tape(yes, to my surprise, this is a small but definite craft).
+I have a long list of other crafts I want to set up bibliographies for, but simply don't have the necessary library of books to do the job they deserve yet.
+If you have a library of any craft that you wish to see preserved that the Library of Congress can't be concerned with, please contact me.
+My contact page link is at the top of this page.

 I delayed putting the website on-line until I had a certain checklist of things done - but I kept adding things to the list!
 I finally realized I would never get the bibliography up if I continued to wait until I had the list all checked off.
-So keep in mind that the Craft Bibliography Project is a Work-In-Progress, will always be a work-in-progress, until I die.
+So keep in mind that Leigh's Craft Bibliography Project is a work-in-progress, will always be a work-in-progress, until I die.
+Murphy's cousin insists if it's a magazine you are looking up, it will likely be the one I'm missing from the catalog.

-And of course donations of books and magazines are greatly appreciated.
-I try to have at least three quarters of a magazine run before I start building a full catalog page for it, and I have a great many partial runs that I'm still working on filling in.
+Donations of books and magazines are greatly appreciated.
+If you are downsizing your library for a craft, please consider this project.
 I've built a ginormous catalog so far, and figure I've got at least 20 more years in the tank before I have to retire and let someone else take over.

 I will post updates on what has been completed in the column to the right of this introduction, so you can check back periodically and see if there's anything new you are interested in.